Aeroflot Flight 19: Hijacking

 Ten minutes prior to landing at Bryansk Airport, four male hijackers (Viktor Romanov, Vladimir Zhalnin, Pyotr Bondarev, and Aleksandr Nikiforov) retrieved guns out of the overhead luggage bins and took passengers as hostages, then attempted to storm the cockpit.
 The noises from the passenger cabin reached the cockpit.
 Captain Kashin asked his flight engineer to investigate the situation in the cabin, and after Nikitin realised that there were hijackers on board, he immediately shouted the information to the flight crew and shut the door from the outside.
-The flight engineer tried to defuse one of the hijackers (Romanov), however, he was injured by Zhalnin.
-One of the passengers (Vladimir Gaponenko) attempted to defuse Bondarev, but he lost his balance from the aircraft pitching, and as a result got injured.
+The flight engineer tried to disarm one of the hijackers (Romanov), however, he was injured by Zhalnin.
+One of the passengers (Vladimir Gaponenko) also attempted to disarm Bondarev, but he lost his balance from the aircraft pitching, and as a result got injured.

 In the flight deck Kashin sent a distress signal to air traffic control.
 Meanwhile, the attackers managed to break the lock on the cockpit door and entered the flight deck.
-Hijackers demanded the flight crew head back to Moscow.
+Hijackers demanded that the flight crew head back to Moscow.
 Whilst on approach to Vnukovo Airport, the intruders forced the crew to inform the authorities that they demanded payment of US$1.5 million for all hostages and for information about future aircraft hijacker groups.
-Despite difficult weather conditions in Moscow, the crew managed to successfully land the Yak-40 at Vnukovo.
+Despite difficult weather conditions in Moscow, the crew managed successfully to land the Yak-40 at Vnukovo.